fungenomics/CoRAL/README.md

 <details>
   <summary>Exercise</summary>
-  Change the number of cores from 1 to 5.
+  Change the number of cores from 1 to 5 in the snakemake command and the slurm header.
 The pipeline should finish 5 times as fast!!
 </details>

 **4. Monitor pipeline**